 Salad leverages hardware-native virtualization and industry-standard container runtimes to standardize the compute environment across a distributed network of heterogeneous hardware.

 Once a container image has been deployed, Salad Container Engine instantiates replicas on a predetermined number of available physical devices as stateless processes within virtual Linux subsystems.

 All SCE container instances deploy to consumer-owned hardware running modern Windows NT operating systems (Windows 10 or later).
-This requirement allows the Salad desktop client to leverage Microsoft Hyper-V virtualization features, manage and monitor workloads as localhost processes, and boot true Linux kernels from the Windows Subsystem for Linux (WSL2).
+This requirement allows the Salad desktop client to leverage Microsoft Hyper-V virtualization features, manage and monitor workloads, and boot true Linux kernels from the Windows Subsystem for Linux (WSL2).

 Active SCE container instances are treated as stateless workloads.
 Whenever the virtual execution context closes (through downscaling, batch job termination, or failure), the container image is purged from the host machine's local memory.
 While running, the Salad container orchestrator uses heartbeat monitoring to assess potential interruptions or other failures, and determine when and how best to dynamically fail over to another dedicated node with 100% actual resource availability.

 Salad incorporates battle-tested and incrementally developed tooling for reliable performance and replicable results.
 The Salad API conforms to OpenAPI specifications and generates templates in various coding languages to facilitate testing and development.
 When deployed from the Salad API or the SaladCloud UI, SCE container instances are automatically executed in the latest stable version of the open-source containerd container runtime.

 Salad's affordable infrastructure is as versatile as your imagination.
 Here are just a few examples of what you can build with Salad Container Engine (SCE):